TakashiSasaki/efu/docs/README.md

 poetry install
 ```

-The command installs the `efu-csv-utils` package from `src` in Poetry's virtual environment.
+The command installs the `efu` package from `src` in Poetry's virtual environment.
 Use `poetry run` to execute scripts that depend on the library:

 ```bash
 poetry run python examples/my_script.py